travelerSoo/travelerSoo/README.md

-- 👋 Hi, I’m Sooyeon Jin - I am passionate about creating social impact with data.
+- 👋 Hi, I’m Sooyeon Jin - a data analyst passionate about art and culture
 - 📫 How to reach me -- sooyeonj29@gmail.com

 <!---